British banks can withstand pandemic fallout on economy -BoE

 Britain has been in lockdown since mid-March and the government is expected to announce some easing of restrictions in the coming days.

-The stress test showed that banks have the capital buffers to withstand even greater losses than those that result from the MPR scenario, the FSR said.
+The BoE's pared down, "desk top" stress test showed that banks have the capital buffers to withstand even greater losses than those that result from the MPR scenario, the BoE said in its interim Financial Stability Report (FSR).

+Core capital ratios would drop from 14.8% at the end of 2019 to 11% in the second year of the test scenario, still well above their minimum regulatory requirements, it said.

 "Overall, in the desktop stress test based on the MPR scenario, banks incur total credit losses of just over 80 billion pounds ($98.86 billion)."

-"Overall, banks have the capacity to assist businesses in meeting cash-flow deficits by expanding the supply of credit to the economy."

-BoE Deputy Governor Jon Cunliffe said that if banks failed to provide support, as they did in the financial crisis 10 years ago, the overall economic outcome would be worse and lead to greater losses for banks.
+BoE Deputy Governor Jon Cunliffe said that if banks once more failed to provide support, as in the financial crisis 10 years ago, the overall economic outcome would be worse and lead to greater losses for banks.

 "On the basis of the scenario and of the desktop stress test, the economic impact of banks failing to provide support to the economy could worsen their own capital positions by around a full percentage point," Cunliffe said.